Asthma in children

-At follow-up visits, your doctor or nurse practitioner can also discuss any side effects and your concerns, make sure that the medicines are taken properly, and identify any problems you may have with getting the care you need: insurance coverage, access to appointments, ability to get medicines, organizing the medicine schedule.
+At follow-up visits, your primary care provider or nurse practitioner can also discuss any side effects and your concerns, make sure that the medicines are taken properly, and identify any problems you may have with getting the care you need: insurance coverage, access to appointments, ability to get medicines, organizing the medicine schedule.
 So it's important to keep those follow-up appointments as part of your on-going effort to keep your child healthy.